AlbShar/projectMarvel/README.md

 # Getting Started with Create React App

-Use --openssl-legacy-provider in package.json in scripts start
+Use 'react-scripts --openssl-legacy-provider start' in package.json in scripts start

 ## Available Scripts